| |

 • Add tomato paste and stir for 30 seconds.

-• Stir in zucchini, Worcestershire sauce, grated apple, and roux.
+• Add the roux to the curry along with the zucchini, Worcestershire sauce, and grated apple.
 Continue simmering until the potatoes and zucchini are cooked through.

 • Add soy sauce and stir the curry well to make sure the roux is completely dissolved.
 Turn off heat.